Getting a water connection in Bangalore from BWSSB?

 BWSSB water connection charges in Bangalore:

 The total amount to be calculated in this form; Total fees + Parota charges + Beneficiary capital contribution.
-The breakup of total fee charges entails meter charges, inspection fee, three months fee, sewage line fee as well as a connection fee.
+The breakup of total fee charges entails meter charges, inspection fee, three months fee, sewage line fee, and a connection fee.

-The Parota charges are only applicable for houses that have more than one story and a site that measures 1200 sq ft and above.
-In case you reside in a house that has more than three stories’s then the Parota charges apply from the second floor upwards.
+The Parota charges are only applicable for houses with more than one story and a site that measures 1200 sq ft and above.
+In case you reside in a house with more than three stories, then the Parota charges apply from the second floor upwards.

 Where to submit these forms?

-There is permission for new connection/Additional connection for water supply as well as the underground drainage for residential and buildings which exclude apartments.
+There is permission for a new connection/Additional connection for water supply and the underground drainage for residential and buildings that exclude apartments.

-There is also the permission for new connections/ Additional connections for water supply as well as underground drainage for multi-stored buildings all of which take a maximum of 7 days.
+There is also the permission for new connections/ Additional connections for water supply and underground drainage for multi-stored buildings, all of which take a maximum of 7 days.

-BWSSB is the supplier of over 200 million gallons of water a day to the city of Bangalore despite a high demand of approximately 1 billion liters.
-The water that is supplied in the city comes from a variety of sources with 80% of the water supply coming from the Cauvery River and the other from Arkavathy River.
+BWSSB is the supplier of over 200 million gallons of water a day to Bangalore, despite a high demand of approximately 1 billion liters.
+The water supplied in the city comes from various sources, with 80% of the water supply coming from the Cauvery River and the other from the Arkavathy River.

-The average water supply that BWSSB is able to provide per capita ranges between 100 to 125 liters per day.
-The actual availability of the water in poor areas is greatly affected by infrastructure and can be as low as 40 to 45 liters per day.
+The average water supply that BWSSB can provide per capita ranges between 100 to 125 liters per day.
+The actual water availability in poor areas is greatly affected by infrastructure and can be as low as 40 to 45 liters per day.

 The national standard for the city the size of Bangalore is between 150 to 200 liters.